-Import and Export Data Sources Supported for SQL Server
+Import and Export Data with the SQL Server Import and Export Wizard

 SQL Server Import and Export Wizard is a simple way to copy data from a source to a destination.
 This overview describes the data sources that the wizard can use as sources and destinations, as well as the permissions you need to run the wizard.

 If you want to run the wizard, but you don't have Microsoft SQL Server installed on your computer, you can install the SQL Server Import and Export Wizard by installing SQL Server Data Tools (SSDT).
 For more info, see Download SQL Server Data Tools (SSDT).

 - For a description of the steps in the wizard, see Steps in the SQL Server Import and Export Wizard.
 There's also a separate page of documentation for each page of the wizard.

 - or -

 - For a quick look at the several screens you see in a typical session, take a look at this simple end-to-end example on a single page - Get started with this simple example of the Import and Export Wizard.

 The SQL Server Import and Export Wizard can copy data to and from the data sources listed in the following table.
 To connect to some of these data sources, you may have to download and install additional files.

 |Data source||Do I have to download additional files?|

 |SQL Server or SQL Server Data Tools (SSDT) installs the files that you need to connect to SQL Server.
 But SSDT doesn't install all the files that you need to connect to other enterprise databases such as Oracle or IBM DB2.|